Updating Greenplum® cluster settings

 -

-access: Cluster settings for access to the following Yandex Cloud services:data_lens: Yandex DataLens,trueorfalse.yandex_query: Yandex Query,trueorfalse.
+access: Cluster access settings for the following Yandex Cloud services:data_lens: Yandex DataLens,trueorfalse.yandex_query: Yandex Query,trueorfalse.

 -